-The following is the backstory to a battle between two of the largest collared and tagged grizzlies in Yellowstone.
-The bear on the left, (without a collar) killed a 6x6 bull elk nine days before I was on site.
-His collar number was 791, which he lost this spring.
-He is approximately nine years old and weighs around 600 pounds.
+Yellowstone National Park.
+September 26, 2020.
+So the back story to this battle between two of the largest collared and tagged Grizzlies in Yellowstone.
+The bear on the left, (without a collar) killed a 6x6 bull elk 9 days before.
+His collar number was 791 and he lost the collar this spring.
+He is approximately 9 years old and weighs around 600 pounds.
 He has a permanent injury to the first claw on his front right paw which leaves it loose and exposed.
-791 fed on the elk for seven days and would bury the carcass between feedings then lay on top of it.
+He fed on the elk for 7 days and would bury the carcass between feedings then lay on top of it.
 He shared with no one, not even the ravens.
-The day before this fight ensued he had moved away from the carcass.
+The day before this fight he finally moved away from the carcass.